HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

 This feels like a missed opportunity on mobile.
-The success of the ["stories" UI pattern](https://uxdesign.cc/the-powerful-interaction-design-of-instagram-stories-47cdeb30e5b6) shows that there's value in imagery tailored to fill portrait-oriented mobile screens.
+The success of the <a hreflang="en" href="https://uxdesign.cc/the-powerful-interaction-design-of-instagram-stories-47cdeb30e5b6">"stories" UI pattern</a> shows that there's value in imagery tailored to fill portrait-oriented mobile screens.

 Images' aspect ratios were clustered around "standard" values, such as 4:3, 16:9, and especially 1:1 (square).
 The top 10 aspect ratios accounted for nearly half of all `<img>`s: